raycast/extensions/extensions/confluence/README.md

  - `Recent` for super snappy access to pages you've viewed
  - `Create Page`, `Create Blog`
  - `Switch Site` to allow to change connected Confluence site

+ We’d like to acknowledge, and say thanks for, the excellent prior work of daviddkkim who built the original version of this extension that we have replaced.”